Residence permit: Applying for an extension to pursue highly qualified employment

 Service description

 The EU Blue Card is a temporary residence permit.
 It was issued for a limited period.
-You can apply for an extension of the EU Blue Card if your employment is to continue beyond the period of validity of your EU Blue Card.
+You can apply to extend your EU Blue Card if your employment is expected to continue beyond the validity period of your EU Blue Card.

 The Blue Card is extended for a maximum of four years.
 If the duration of the employment contract is less than four years, the EU Blue Card is extended for the duration of the employment contract plus three months.